Fortrea: Reston virus: monkeys with ebola virus brought to U.S.

-Animal welfare issues

 Reports from investigative journalists

 In 2003, a German investigative journalist sponsored by the British Union for the Abolition of Vivisection (BUAV) filmed 40 hours of undercover footage at the company's primate-testing facility in Münster.
 Two films were produced, which were shown on German public television in December 2003.
 The footage showed animal keepers dancing with half-anaesthetized monkeys, making their heads move to the rhythm of the music.
 It also showed rough treatment of the monkeys by the staff.
 The monkeys were seen living isolated in small wire cages with little or no natural light and no environmental enrichment, with high noise levels caused by staff shouting and playing the radio, and undergoing surgery with no post-operative care.
 In response, the company maintained that clips showing different technicians working in different buildings had been edited together, resulting in a sequence of events that did not take place.
 The company also said there was group housing and pair housing for some monkeys that was not shown.
 In the films, the treatment of the monkeys was criticized by Jane Goodall.
 The environment minister for North Rhine-Westphalia asked the public prosecutor to investigate, and said that if the allegations were borne out, the company would lose its licence to keep primates.
 The company gained an injunction against the video.

 From April 2004 to March 2005, an undercover technician, sponsored by People for the Ethical Treatment of Animals (PETA), filmed the treatment of monkeys in the company's lab in Vienna, Virginia.
 Incidents filmed included the punching of injured monkey, failure to give veterinary care and self-mutilation by monkeys because of "failure to provide psychological enrichment".
 The United States Department of Agriculture and the Food and Drug Administration investigated the claims and company agreed to a settlement of $8,720 and to fix the infractions.
 In June 2005, the company filed a lawsuit in the United States against PETA and the investigator for fraud, breach of employee contract, and conspiracy.
 PETA agreed to hand over all video footage and written notes to the company, and agreed to a ban on conducting any infiltration of the company for five years.
 The company then dropped the lawsuit.
 The company filed a parallel lawsuit in England in an attempt to stop PETA showing the tape; the British judge called the footage "highly disturbing", and ruled that there was a legitimate public interest in the material being shown.
 The case was settled with PETA allowed to continue to publish the video.